Prabhu-Mx/Weapon_Detection/README.md

 https://medium.com/@quangnhatnguyenle/how-to-train-yolov3-on-google-colab-to-detect-custom-objects-e-g-gun-detection-d3a1ee43eda1

-As of now this model accuracy is 75%-80%.
-Currently I'm planning to train the model with 5000+ images,to get more accurate result.The same will be uploaded here once its done..
+As of now this model accuracy is 75%-80%.Currently I'm planning to train the model with 5000+ images,to get more accurate result.The same will be uploaded here once its done..

 weights and cfg files can be downloaded from below link.